Ball in the Vienna City Hall, elegant young ladies

 At the events for tango in Buenos Aires, however, it is tradition that the gentleman asks the lady to dance through the Cabeceo - a slight movement of the head.
 If the lady agrees, she confirms the request with a nod, the dancer comes up to her and they begin to dance.
 At milongas it is not customary to ask a lady when she is accompanied, unless she indicates that she does not want to dance with her partner only.

-Therefore, men and women usually sit opposite each other in traditional milongas to facilitate the dance request by the cabeceo.
-Couples who want to spend the evening together, on the other hand, take a seat at tables on the third side of the dance floor.
+Therefore, men and women usually sit opposite each other in the traditional milongas in order to make it easier for the cabeceo to invite them to dance.
+On the other hand, couples who want to spend the evening together can sit at tables located on the third side of the dance floor.

-However, this type of dance prompt seems relatively modern.
-Old images show that around 1900 the gentlemen were standing in the middle of the hall and calling on the ladies from there.
-The young dancers stood along the walls of the hall, their mothers and older sisters sat.
+However, this type of dance prompt seems to be relatively modern.
+Old pictorial material shows that around 1900 the gentlemen stood in the middle of the hall and called on the ladies from there.
+The young dancers stood along the walls of the hall, their mothers and older sisters were seated.

 Nowadays you can also find milongas where this traditional type of dance invitation is no longer observed.
 It even happens that a a female dancer takes the initiative and challenges a male dancer.
 The roles of men and women in Argentine tango are no longer rigid, but interchangeable.
 It is not uncommon to see women taking on the role of leaders and vice versa.

-In Vienna, a strict dress code is part of the long ball tradition that is respected by guests.
-The respective ball committee reserves the right to deny entry to visitors if they wear unsuitable clothing.
-For the most elegant balls such as the opera ball, women are asked to wear an evening dress that is at least ankle-length, with the model and color at the discretion of the dancer.
-Men, on the other hand, must wear a tailcoat or a tuxedo.
+In Vienna, a strict dress code is also part of the long ball tradition, which is respected by the guests.
+The respective ball committee reserves the right to refuse entry to visitors who are not dressed appropriately.
+At the most elegant balls, such as the Opera Ball, women are required to wear an evening dress that is at least ankle-length, with the model and color being at the discretion of the dancer.
+Gentlemen, on the other hand, must wear a tailcoat or a tuxedo.

 Dresscode evening dress und tuxedo Vienna City Hall

-Dress code: evening dress and tuxedo in the Vienna City Hall, Science Ball 2020
+Dress code: evening dress and tuxedo at Vienna City Hall, Science Ball 2020

 There are no sources as to whether ball guests in Buenos Aires had to adhere to a set dress code.
 However, we can assume that the clothes were elegant according to the occasion.
 As an indication that the dancers were stylishly dressed, we use Ferrer's Vals text, which speaks of gaiters, tailcoats and glamorous clothing of women.